 You can also submit a paper or research proposal for peer review.
 The peer review will be conducted by professors from Europe.
 Register in order to submit a paper and check some updated documents by other researchers specialized in your field.

-The authors of the best proceedings submitted in the EMR platform will have the possibility to attend the summer schools which will be held in 2018 and 2019.
+The authors of the best proceedings submitted in the EMR platform will have the possibility to attend the summer schools which will be held in Battambang on October 2018 and 2019 (place to be confirmed).

-In addition, there is also a special mobility grant (up to three months in EU University) for the authors of the best papers.
+In addition, there is also a mobility grant (up to three months in the European University) for the PhD Candidates, Master Student and Researcher associated with the Partners.
 Please follow all updates in the News section.